-Cherry Street has served the homeless and poor in Northwest Ohio and Southeast Michigan – 24 hours a day, 7 days a week, 365 days a year–since 1947.
+Cherry Street has served individuals who are homeless and poor in Northwest Ohio and Southeast Michigan – 24 hours a day, 7 days a week, 365 days a year–since 1947.

 30% percent of all hours worked at Cherry Street are put in by volunteers from our community who believe in what we are doing.